-Overline is a multichain protocol to execute transactions between blockchains WIRELESSLY without cellular service or the internet in general.
+Overline is a multichain protocol to execute transactions between blockchains on the regular internet and WIRELESSLY without cellular service or the internet in general.

 100% decentralized and Proof of Work, Overline is unique among other interoperability projects in that it does not use validators, relays, or centralization of any kind.
 The multichain is mined like Bitcoin or Ethereum blockchains, Overline uses only miners to connect blockchains through proof of work.

 The Overline white paper is available here

 Blockchain technology has the potential to transform and restructure our existing economy.
 However, due to the limitations of incumbent technologies, there is a lack of interoperability between blockchains which hinders growth and innovation.